wp-plugins/wp-google-map-plugin/readme.txt

 Usage:

 It's easy!
-Just instll this and see WP Google Map Plugin navigation at left side menus.
+Just install this and see WP Google Map Plugin navigation at left side menus.

 Notes: